Minetest-j45/bedwars/README.md

-# bedwars
+# jewelraid
-Bedwars mod for Minetest
+Jewelraid mod for Minetest